-This is possible only when health care programs can assure universal coverage.
-The experience of all countries having near-universal health care systems is that with increased coverage of, health care services and population, inequities decline rapidly.
+Universal coverage and equity for primary health care are accepted and oft repeated goals.
+The experience of all countries having near-universal health care systems is that with increased coverage of health care services, inequities in health status decline rapidly.

 To assure equity and universal coverage the present health care system needs modifications.
 The health sector in India is a mix of public and private health care services.
-To compound this duality there are multiple systems - allopathy, ayurveda, homoeopathy, unani, siddha etc...
-Studies have shown that the multiplicity of systems is confined to training alone because in actual practice an overwhelming number of practitioners of all systems practice modern medicine (NSS-1987, Duggal&Amin,1989, Kannan et.al.,1991, NCAER,1991, NCAER,1992, George et.al.,1992, FRCH,1993, Nandraj&Duggal,1996).
-Thus in practical terms multiple systems do not operate widely, as an overwhelming number of practitioners prescribe or treat with modern medicines.
+To compound this duality there are multiple systems - allopathy, ayurveda, homoeopathy, Unani, Siddha etc ...
+Studies have shown that the multiplicity of systems is confined to training alone because in actual practice an overwhelming number of practitioners of all systems practice modern medicine (NSS-1987, Duggal & Amin, 1989, Kannan et.al., 1991, NCAER, 1991, NCAER, 1992, George et al., 1992, FRCH, 1993, Nandraj & Duggal, 1996).

-As mentioned earlier, the private health sector is concerned primarily with curative services.
-Medical care for common illnesses is provided through general practitioners, who constitute 80% of the private health sector.
-These practitioners, qualified in various systems of medicine, practice modern medicine - a whopping 96% of them according to the 1987 National Sample Survey on morbidity and utilisation of health services.
+The general practitioners together handle over three- fourths of all outpatient cases in both rural and urban areas.
+These practitioners qualified in various systems of medicine, practice modern medicine - a whopping 96% of them according to the 1987 National Sample Survey on morbidity and utilisation of health services.
 Thus, private medical practitioners operate under conditions of complete absence of any control, monitoring and regulation by either the government or professional bodies.
 In fact, there are a large, unknown number of unqualified practitioners, especially in areas where qualified doctors are difficult to find.
-The general practitioners, as mentioned earlier, together handle over three-fourths of all outpatient cases in both rural and urban areas.
 The role of the private sector in hospital care is comparatively limited but expanding at a fast rate.
-The private sector, though owning 58% of the hospitals accounts for only 30% of the hospital beds and 40% of all hospital cases (NSS-1987).
+The private sector, though owning 68% of the hospitals accounts for only 36% of the hospital beds and 54% of all hospital cases (NSS-1997).
 However, with the availability of a new generation of health care technologies and the consequent entry of the corporate sector in a large way, the private hospital sector is all set for an unprecedented growth (Jesani, 1993).

 In contrast, the public health sector presents a vastly different picture.
 In urban areas the public health sector has hospitals and dispensaries which provide both outpatient and inpatient care.
 These hospitals are generally overcrowded; firstly, because their number is inadequate and they are insufficiently staffed, and secondly, populations from peripheral rural areas also utilise urban hospitals for both outpatient and inpatient care because rural areas lack these services.
+Further, increased migration and expansion of the urban population adds to the pressure on the urban system.
 In the 1983 NHP it was recommended that hospitals should become only referral centres but no effort is in evidence for evolving such a system.
 In the rural areas the state has set up a network of primary health centres through which various national health programs are integrated.
 We have discussed in a preceding section the observations of various studies on the performance and utilisation of PHCs.
-The weakest component of PHC services is curative care and this is the main reason why PHCs are so grossly underutilised - less than 8% of all illness care (NSS-1987, NCAER,1991, Jesani,1992) - and have so little credibility.
-The PHCs and subcentres in public opinion are basically family planning centres.
-The effort at setting up rural hospitals to fill this demand gap for curative care is woefully slow, and is further made more difficult with the non-availability of medical personnel.
+The weakest component of PHC services is curative care and this is the main reason why PHCs are so grossly underutilized -less than 8% of all illness care (NSS-1987, NCAER, 1991, Jesani, 1992) - and have so little credibility.
+The PHCs and sub centres, in public opinion, are basically family planning centres.
+The effort at setting up rural hospitals to fill this demand gap for curative care is woefully slow, and is further made more difficult with the no availability of medical personnel.
 Observations show that where rural hospitals are well staffed and equipped they are as crowded as the district hospitals.
-Thus, in comparative terms the public sector serves the urban areas better than it does the rural areas but in absolute terms even the urban population is underserved as far as public health services are concerned.
+Thus, in comparative terms the public sector serves the urban areas better than it does the rural areas but in absolute terms even the urban population is under-served as far as public health services are concerned.